madhusudhanraman/madhusudhanraman.github.io/_pages/teaching.md

 - 20\.
 Bayesian Inference — 04/08
 > Bayes' theorem and hypothesis testing.
 Priors and posterior probabilities.
 Here's the [Python notebook](https://drive.google.com/file/d/1t7tk8tGXt8WXmJWYdzQ2u-XTBMxscQh8/view?usp=sharing) from the lecture.
 >
 > Suggested reading: Ch.
-1–2 ofData Analysis: A Bayesian Tutorial by D. S. Sivia and J. Skilling; What is Bayesian Statistics? by Sean R. Eddy.
+1–2 of Data Analysis: A Bayesian Tutorial by D. S. Sivia and J. Skilling; What is Bayesian Statistics? by Sean R. Eddy.

 - 19\.
 Hamiltonian Paths and Complexity — 04/01
 > Hamiltonian paths/cycles.
 Certificates.
 An informal discussion of complexity classes P and NP.
 Bipartite graphs.
 Dirac's theorem.